ZechCodes/Blog-Posts/python-async-await/python-async-await.md

     main()
 ```

-Here we're using `yield from` to start a generator from within a generator passing control downwards.
-A generator started with `yield from` will `yield` into the function that called `send` on the top level generator.
-Let's walk through this to try and make that clearer:
+Here, we're using `yield from` to start a generator from within a generator, passing control downwards.
+A generator started with `yield from` will `yield` into the function that called `send` on the top-level generator.
+Let's walk through this to try and make that more understandable:

 1. `main` creates `generator_a`
 2. `main` calls `send` on `gen` running its code
 3. `generator_a` then yields from `generator_b`
-4. `generator_b` then yields `"Yielded From B"`
+4. `generator_b` then yields ` "Yielded From B"`
 5. `main` prints "Main got 'Yielded From B'"
 6. `main` calls `send` on `gen`
 7. `generator_b` returns `"Return From B"`